DEVnitishOfficial/ExpressTypescriptTemplate2/Readme.md

 ---

-## Setting up Project
+# Setting up Project

-* Since Node.js is a JavaScript runtime environment and we want to use Typescript in our project, so in order to execute the Typescript we need `ts-node` which will internally convert the Typescript code to JavaScript on the fly in JIT (Just-In-Time Compilation).
+* Since Node.js is a JavaScript runtime environment and we want to use Typescript in our project, so in order to execute the Typescript we need `ts-node` which will internally convert the Typescript code to JavaScript on the fly, because at the end js code is executed with all type definitions.

-> *Just-in-time (JIT) compilation is a method where code is translated into machine code during the execution of a program, rather than before.*
+> *Just-in-time (JIT) compilation is a method where code is translated into machine code during the execution of a program, rather than before.*----> this happens only when once our code is converted into bytecode.
 ---

-### 1. Creating `package.json`
+## 1. Creating `package.json`

 ```bash
 npm init -y       # starts a fresh package.json file
 npm i express     # install express
 ```

-#### i.
+## i.
 Dev Dependencies:

 Dev dependencies (short for development dependencies) are packages that are only needed during the development and testing phases of a project, but not when the application is running in production.
 In production we need the js files or bundles, not the Typescript.

+* ts-node is a TypeScript execution engine and REPL for Node.js.
+* it convert ts code to js on the fly.

 ```bash
 npm install -D ts-node              # installing ts-node as dev dependency